 00185 Rome Italy

-This three-star hotel dating from the 1930s was totally renovated as part of the Bettoja Hotel group, and now features bright, pretty rooms with A/C and minibar, oriental rugs, floral prints and curtains; a gym, rooftop bar, WiFi access and other amenities.
-Though the largest of the 157 rooms only sleep 3 (they’ll put in a rollaway), it’s well priced and serves a tasty buffet breakfast (included in rates).
-Near the Termini railway station, it’s another convenient choice near the Trevi Fountain, Opera and new National Museum of Rome.
-The Nord is cheapest of the family-owned Bettoja Hotels chain, which includes Rome’s four-star Atlantico Hotel, Massimo D’Azeglio Hotel and Mediterraneo, as well as the Relais Certosa in Florence.
+This is a three-star hotel according to Trip Advisor.
+The property dates back to the 1930s and it underwent a complete renovation, as part of the Bettoja Hotel group, in 2014.
+Now it features bright, pretty rooms with A/C and minibar, oriental rugs, floral prints and curtains; a gym, rooftop bar, WiFi access and other amenities.
+Though the largest of the 157 rooms only sleeps three people (they’ll put in a rollaway), it’s well priced and serves a tasty complimentary buffet breakfast.
+Not only is it near the Termini railway station, but also near the Trevi Fountain, Opera and new National Museum of Rome.
+The Nord is the least expensive of the family-owned Bettoja Hotels chain that includes Rome’s four-star Atlantico Hotel, Massimo D’Azeglio Hotel and Mediterraneo, as well as the Relais Certosa in Florence.
 The four Rome Bettoja hotels also support the arts year round with a special Art & Culture package including breakfast, WiFi, an official walking guidebook, as well as one free priority entry ticket — subject to availability — to exhibitions at the Palazzo delle Esposizioni or the Scuderie del Quirinale.

 Via delle Convertite, 5